Conversion Waterfall – the new quality of measuring the conversion rate.

 Users don’t consume content linear way.
 Users are chaotic and really often not rational.
 On the other hand, we have pop-ups, animations, and hovers era and checking conversion rate based only on URLs is simply incomplete.

-Conversion waterfall allows you to analyze every single action (event) no matter if it is click, scroll, input fill or form submit.
+Conversion Waterfalls allow you to analyze every single action (event) no matter if it is click, scroll, input fill or form submit.
 We can say for sure, it is the most powerful feature of CUX.
 Our goal was to build something simple but deeply advanced at the same time.
 And we did it.
-Till now you needed developer involved, now you have it in CUX for DIY 🙂
+Till now, you needed developer involved, now you have it in CUX for DIY 🙂

 To make this whole process easier for you, we’ve prepared a guide to walk you through the feature, you’ll find some important tips below based on our experience.
 Let’s start it and be one step further than your competitors.

-How to configure the waterfall step by step?
+How to configure Conversion Waterfall step by step?

 As the conversion may be measured in many different ways be sure you know what is the goal for the specific waterfall, e.g. form submits, sales, new account registration etc. You can write it down as a Description to be sure what are you looking on, in case you’ll have few similar waterfalls.